-Gender Equality Month and mental health
+Gender Equality Month And Mental Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated April 23, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

 Different kinds of celebrations are being commemorated across the globe.
 There's National Women's Health and Fitness Day, National Suicide Prevention Day, Hispanic Heritage Month, and many more.
 Gender Equality Month occurs every March to celebrate and amplify efforts to increase gender equality in the workplace, healthcare, government, and other parts of life worldwide.
 It aims to raise awareness of gender bias and stigma in order to affect positive change in gender equity.
 Gender Equality Month is separate from but coincides with International Women's Day on March 8 and Women's History Month, which also occurs in March.
-The month celebrates women's contributions to the world through political, cultural, social, and academic achievements.
+The month celebrates women's history and contributions to the world through political, cultural, social, and academic achievements.

 Getty